petergardfjall/dotfiles/cheat/sheets/pass.cheat.md

     complete -o filenames -o nospace -F _passblue passblue

-Now you can initialize into `~/.pass/red` and `~/.pass/blue` and have two pass contexts with the passred and passblue aliases.
+Now you can initialize into `~/.pass/red` and `~/.pass/blue` and have two pass contexts with the `passred` and `passblue` aliases.
 You can generalize this further into as many contexts as you like.

+    # get password in red context
+    passred /red/pass

+    # insert context in blue context
+    passblue insert /blue/password

 ## Basic usage